MuneebAhmedQureshi/RMIT-Latex/README.md

 # RMIT-Latex
 RMIT-Latex Assignment <br/>
-Version 1: A title, a section, a subsection and a figure with title
+Assignment 1: A title, a section, a subsection and a figure with title Assignment 2: Three authors: their affiliations and emails, an equation and a table